Qarik-Group/ultimate-guide-to-bosh/docs/introduction.md

 * to own responsibility for pushing out security patches to the base operating systems, the bespoke code, and the upstream dependencies;
 * to give developers and SREs the same tool to use thus removing "it works on my machine" scenarios

-The "tool" that implemented this solution is a running server - a BOSH environment - which:
+The "tool" that implemented this solution is a running server - a BOSH environment - which does all of the below (and even more):

 * receives requests from operators, who primarily use the `bosh` CLI;
 * interacts with cloud infrastructures to provision and de-provision cloud servers and disks;
 * interacts with running servers to configure and monitor long-running processes;
-* monitors the health of cloud servers and performs remedial actions to recreate or fix any missing infrastructure
+* monitors the health of cloud servers and performs remedial actions to recreate or fix any missing infrastructure.

 Today, small teams and large businesses are using BOSH to run a wide variety of systems including but not limited to platforms such as Cloud Foundry, Kubernetes, DC/OS, Docker, Habitat, and Nomad.
 It is used to run database clusters.
 It can run source control systems.
 It can run web applications.